xmos/lib_i2s/doc/rst/lib_i2s.rst

    :start-at: [[distributable]]
    :end-before: int main

-The interface to the I²S master is a callback interface that the I²S master will call over when it has received a frame data or requires a frame of data to send.
+The interface to the I²S `controller` is a callback interface that the I²S `controller` will call over when it has received a frame data or requires a frame of data to send.

 The I²C interface is used to configure the external audio hardware.

 The body of the loopback task handles the I²S interface calls.

-The I²S master library calls the ``init()`` method before it starts any data streaming.
+The I²S `controller` library calls the ``init()`` method before it starts any data streaming.
 This allows the application to reset and configure audio hardware, for example when the sample rate changes.

-The ``receive()`` interface method is called when the master has received a frame of audio samples (all channels in one sample period).
-The samples are then stored in the ``samples`` array.
+The ``receive()`` interface method is called when the `controller` has received a frame of audio samples (all channels in one sample period).
+The samples are then store  in the ``samples`` array.

-The ``send()`` interface method is called when the master needs a new frame of samples to send.
+The ``send()`` interface method is called when the `controller` needs a new frame of samples to send.
 In this case the application simply returns the frame of samples previously received.

-Finally, the ``restart_check()`` method is called by the I²S master once per frame and allows the application to control restart or shutdown of the I²S master.
+Finally, the ``restart_check()`` method is called by the I²S `controller` once per frame and allows the application to control restart or shutdown of the I²S `controller`.
 In this case the application continues to run "forever" and so always returns ``I2S_NO_RESTART``.

 Running the examples